jason-weirather/gonk-diffusers-api/README.md

 # gonk-diffusers-api

-gonk-diffusers-api allows you to hostan API server to transforms text prompts into vivid images using machine learning models compatible with Huggingface's Stable Diffusion diffusers library.
-It's specifically optimized for CUDA-enabled GPUs on a small scale hardware where memory conservation and 1-by-1 processing of incoming requests is desiarable.
+An API server to transform text into images using using the diffusers library on CUDA hardware.

 #### Example request in a Jupyter notebook
 ```python